Ev11nroo/roblox-cmd-launcher/README.md

 # Documentation

-Documentation and a guide can be found [on the wiki.](https://github.com/Ev11nroo/robloxlaunch-via-terminal/wiki)
+Documentation and a guide can be found [on the wiki.](https://github.com/Ev11nroo/robloxlaunch-via-terminal/wiki) (out of date)